-Excessive alcohol use includes heavy drinking (on average, more than two drinks per day for men, more than one drink per day for women), binge drinking (five or more drinks during a single occasion for men, four or more drinks during a single occasion for women), underage drinking, and drinking while pregnant.
+Excessive alcohol use includes heavy drinking (on average, more than two drinks per day for men, more than one drink per day for women), binge drinking (five or more drinks during a single occasion for men, four or more drinks during a single occasion for women), underage drinking and drinking while pregnant.
 Some facts:

-- It's a leading cause of preventable death in the United States, contributing to more than 83,000 deaths per year among those age 20 and older.1 - Every day, almost 30 people in the United States die in motor vehicle crashes that involve an alcohol impaired driver-one death every 48 minutes.2 - There is no proven safe amount of alcohol that a woman can consume while pregnant; drinking at any time during pregnancy can cause harm to the fetus. - Using alcohol frequently can increase bruising, increase risk of infection, and impair wound healing.
+- It's a leading cause of preventable death in the United States among all adult age groups, contributing to more than 79,000 deaths per year.1 - Every day, almost 30 people in the United States die in motor vehicle crashes that involve an alcohol impaired driver - one death every 48 minutes.2 - There is no proven safe amount of alcohol that a woman can consume while pregnant.
+Drinking alcohol at any time during pregnancy can cause harm to the fetus. - Using alcohol frequently can increase bruising, increase risk of infection and impair wound healing.